How to get married in Ireland

 Postponing your marriage

 Your Marriage Registration Form (MRF) is valid for 6 months after the date you were originally due to marry.
-If your new date of marriage is within the 6 month period after your original date of marriage you can get a new MRF issued after the pandemic without any additional charges.
+If your new date of marriage is within the 6 month period after your original date of marriage your MRF can be amended and remains valid.
 You can do this after the pandemic by contacting the office where you originally served notice of your intention to marry.

 If you are not getting married within 6 months of your original date you will need to contact the office where you originally served notice and give them your new date of marriage.
 That office will be able to advise you in relation to the declaration you must come in together to sign after the pandemic and you will be issued with a new MRF without any additional charges.